US astronauts enter space station in milestone mission

 The space agency has had to rely on Russian Soyuz rockets ever since the Space Shuttle program ended in 2011 - with 2015 the original target for a replacement programme.

-The US has paid SpaceX and aerospace giant Boeing a total of about US$7 billion for their "space taxi" contracts.
+The United States has paid SpaceX and aerospace giant Boeing a total of about US$7 billion for their "space taxi" contracts.

-But Boeing's program has floundered badly after a failed test run late last year, which left SpaceX, a company founded only in 2002, as clear frontrunner.
+But Boeing's programme has floundered badly after a failed test run late last year, which left SpaceX, a company founded only in 2002, as clear frontrunner.

 The launch comes as the world grapples with the coronavirus pandemic, and as the US faces nationwide protests after a black man died in Minneapolis while being arrested white police officer.